smachkour/ContactManagement_Cpp/README.md

 - C++ compiler supporting C++11 or later (e.g., GCC, Clang)
 - CMake 3.10 or higher
 - Git
+- nlohmann/json library (included in the project under external)

+## Features

+- Add, remove, and display contacts
+- Support for both personal and business contacts
+- Save and load contacts from file
+- Auto-save functionality
+- Set and display favorite contacts
+- Import and export contacts in JSON format

 ## Building the Project